eebbesen/broadcast/README.md

 TWILIO_PHONE ||= '+15005550006'
 ```

 See https://www.twilio.com/docs/iam/test-credentials for details.
-The `TWILIO_PHONE` when using test credentials needs to be one of a few specific numbers, which is why the value is hard-coded above
+The `TWILIO_PHONE` when using test credentials needs to be one of a few specific numbers, which is why the value is hard-coded above.

 ### System Tests
 #### viewing rendered pages during system tests